quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ```
 Now you can run the test and verify that the application indeed behaves correctly.

+**Explanation:** By declaring the `@QuantumMaidTest` annotation, QuantumMaid will automatically create an application instance
+for every test and configure REST Assured accordingly.
+This way, you don't have to provide a URL in your tests or worry about port
+allocation and cleanup.

 ## Packaging the application
 QuantumMaid applications can be packaged in exactly the same way as every other normal Java